The Foot-Body Connection

 by Christel Haase, Ph.d., Certified Reflexologist

-Christel Haase holds a PH.D. in Holistic Health and Certification in Reflexology from the International Institute of Reflexology in NYC.
-Christel has been practicing Foot Reflexology over 11 years.
+Christel Haase holds a Ph.D. in Holistic Health and Certification in Reflexology from the International Institute of Reflexology in NYC.
+Christel has been practicing the Ingham Method of Foot Reflexology for over 11 years.